mjordan/tutorial_on_updating_using_workbench/README.md

 ## Overview and goals

 During this 1.5 hour session, you will gain experience using Islandora Workbench to update your repository's content.
-Each exercise below defines a specific learning outcome, and at the end of the tutorial, you will have experience updating nodes and media.
+Each follow-along exercise below defines a specific learning outcome, and there are some bonus exercises to complete as well.
+At the end of the tutorial, you will have experience updating nodes and media.

 ## Prerequisites